 The Minister says that it is unrealistic to expect the PSNI to police “every back garden, living room and interaction” but outlines her belief that police engagement and support is much more likely to see the public sustain changes to their lifestyle.
 However, she adds that enforcement does have a role where people are disregarding other people’s health and says that additional powers have been given to the PSNI when requested.

-“As a society we all have responsibility in term of the regulations and a responsibility for our own behaviours and moderate them for the benefit of the community.
+“As a society we all have responsibility in terms of the regulations and a responsibility for our own behaviours and moderate them for the benefit of the community.
 The police can’t be expected to take all the strain.
 They also need to be able to rely on our support,” she adds.

 Concluding, the Minister says that she plans to maintain her focus on victims of crime, which she outlined upon taking up the post.
-In August 2020, it was revealed that Long had volunteered her Department to take on the administration of a compensation for injured ‘Troubles’ victims, following a court ruling that The Executive Office had acted unlawfully in delaying the introduction of the scheme.
+In August 2020, it was revealed that Long had volunteered her department to take on the administration of a compensation for injured ‘Troubles’ victims, following a court ruling that The Executive Office had acted unlawfully in delaying the introduction of the scheme.
 It is this scheme that Long points to when asked to identify her greatest ambition for the remaining mandate.

 “The scheme wasn’t necessarily a good fit for my department but with its support, I volunteered to take it on.
 It’s a very challenging timeframe that we’ve set in terms of wanting to get the scheme up and running and ready for accepting applications in early March 2022,” she says.